pliesveld/runetf/README.md

 Engineering - Grants speed boost when carrying objects.
 Steals enemy sentries upon death.

 Ammo - Passively replenishes ammo.
-Active with +USE to restore your weapon clip.
+Active with `+use` to restore your weapon clip.
 Additionally, engineers gain metal, and spies gain cloak time.

 Pounce - Passively grants more control over movement when in the air.